mixxxdj/mixxx/source/glossary.rst

     ReplayGain normalizes audio data in a non-destructive way, so the tracks in your music library dont all play at different volume.
 Audio files are scanned by an psychoacoustic algorithm to determine the loudness of the audio data.
-ReplayGain information is stored as metadata in a digital audio file in order for the sound to be correctly played at the right level of loudness.
+ReplayGain information is stored as :term:`metadata` in a digital audio file in order for the sound to be correctly played at the right level of loudness.

    db
     Short for decibels.
 A Decibel is a measurement of sound level.
 Whispering